tcltk/tcllib/embedded/md/tcllib/files/modules/websocket/websocket.md

 # <a name='section4'></a>Examples

-The following example opens a websocket connection to the echo service, waits 400ms to ensure that the connection is really established and sends a single textual message which should be echoed back by the echo service\.
+The following example script is a client that opens a websocket connection to an echo service, waits 400ms to ensure that the connection is really established and sends a single textual message which should be echoed back by the echo service\.
 A real example would probably use the __connect__ callback to know when connection to the remote server has been establish and would only send data at that time\.
+Finally the script closes the connection\.

     package require websocket
     ::websocket::loglevel debug
     proc handler { sock type msg } {
         switch -glob -nocase -- $type {
     	co* {